Updated post: 26/10/2019 | October 2019

 - Buenos Aires is the hub for domestic flights

 - I prefer to travel with hand-luggage only.
-Using the same hotel at both ends of the trip allowed me to bring two small pieces of luggage with me for the UK, leaving one at the hotel when I was travelling around Argentina.
+Using the same hotel at both ends of the trip allowed me to bring two small pieces of luggage with me, leaving one at the hotel when I was travelling around Argentina.

 This gave me a very loose structure for the trip.
 From there, all was all systems go!
 Here’s how I did it.

 A day-by-day Argentina itinerary

 And how did it all work out?
 Very well in fact.
-Here’s how it panned out …
+Here’s my day-by-by Argentina itinerary: